RashedDadou/PDF.-Prosseorr-perception-/README.md

 3. Layout Structure Analysis understands columns, tables, headings, images, and layout better than traditional engines.

-4.Inferential Network treats the file as interconnected knowledge units (not just separate numbered pages).
+4. Inferential Network treats the file as interconnected knowledge units (not just separate numbered pages).

 5. Structured Awareness Network maintains long-term memory within a large file so that early information is not forgotten.